jyoungblood/smoke.js/readme.md

 Thanks!
 --------
-IE support, loading on demand, and other cool improvements facilitated by these dudes:
+IE support, loading on demand, and other cool improvements facilitated by these happenin' dudes:

 - Hugo Diaz
 - Michal Zielenkiewicz
 - Leon Fedotov
 - Lautaro Orazi
+- cblage